 How To Get Broadband To A Garden Officeadmin

-With our reliance on technology increasing, along with more and more people choosing to work from home, it is progressively becoming the norm for wooden garages, apex sheds, garden summer houses and barns to be transformed into garden office sheds.
-An excellent way to keep home and work life separate, a garden office allows you to skip the commute and work without intruding on your personal space.
+As the years go by, our reliance on technology is ever increasing as more and more people are choosing to work from home, as it is a feasible option.
+It is progressively becoming the norm for wooden garages, apex sheds, garden summer houses and barns to be transformed into garden office sheds.
+This is an excellent way of keeping your home life and work-life separate and allows you to work effectively without intruding on your personal space.

 Try a Wi-Fi extender

-A Wi-Fi extender is a simple piece of technology which connects to your existing Wi-Fi network and extends the signal – acting as a Wi-Fi signal booster.
-Together, the router and the extender bridge the gap between the main router in your home and your garden office building.
+If you would like WiFi in your garden shed, then a WiFi extender is a simple piece of technology which connects to your existing WiFi network and extends the signal – acting as a WiFi signal booster.
+Together, the router and extender bridge the gap between the main router in your home and your garden office building.

 How about powerline networking?

 Powerline networking uses the electrical power cable which runs between your home and garden building to deliver internet data between two or more separate units.
-The system works alongside your Wi-Fi and shouldn’t need a technician to install.
+The system works alongside your WiFi and should not need a technician to install, sounds easy enough right?

 Have you tried an Ethernet cable?

-Laying an Ethernet cable between your home and garden office is the most secure and reliable means of establishing an internet connection and is probably the best option for a fast and reliable connection.
+Laying an Ethernet cable between your home and garden office is the most secure means of establishing an internet connection and is probably the best option for a fast and reliable connection.

-If you have recently had your garden office built and have yet to install an electricity cable to your new outbuilding, it’s a good idea to arrange for the Ethernet cable to be laid simultaneously and placed next to the power cables.
-Installing retrospectively will require additional effort.
+If you have recently had your garden office built and have yet to install an electricity cable to your new outbuilding, it would be a good idea to arrange for the Ethernet cable to be laid simultaneously and placed next to the power cables.
+Installing retrospectively will require additional time and effort.

-Not dissimilar to a Wi-Fi extender, Wi-Fi Point to Point is a more reliable alternative which requires a complex installation.
-A unit needs to be installed on the outside wall of your house and another on the garden building.
-Both units require power and IT knowledge would be useful if you plan to do this yourself.
+Not dissimilar to a WiFi extender, WiFi point to point is a more reliable alternative which requires a complex installation.
+A unit needs to be installed on the outside wall of your house and another on the garden building that you own.
+Both units require power and IT knowledge, so it would be useful to be absolutely sure you know what to do if you plan to do this yourself.

-If you have yet to find the perfect garden office for your home, make sure to call in at your local Solid Sheds show site to see the models we have available.
+We here at Solid Sheds hope that this blog on how to extend Wi-Fi to your outbuilding has been helpful, but if you have yet to find the perfect garden office for your home, make sure you call in at your local Solid Sheds show site to see the models we have available.
 Alternatively, if you have any questions or queries about your ideal garden office building, feel free to get in touch.
-Give us a call on today on 01695 51442 and one of our friendly members of staff will be happy to help.
+Fill out our online enquiry form or give us a call today on 01695 51442 and one of our friendly members of staff will be happy to help you.